ThePhoenix77/Android_Virtual_Assistant/README.md

 ## Features

 - **Natural Language Processing:** Utilizes the OpenAI API to understand and respond to user inputs in a human-like manner.
-- **Voice Recognition:** Supports voice commands, allowing users to interact with the assistant through speech.
-- **Task Automation:** Performs a variety of tasks based on user requests, such as fetching information, setting reminders, and more.
+- **Task Automation:** Performs a variety of tasks based on user requests, such as fetching information, telling the weather, time and more.
 - **Customizable Responses:** Tailor the virtual assistant's responses to suit your preferences and personalize the interaction.

 ## Getting Started